 We offer a comprehensive service for corporate and individual clients and as we deal exclusively in Immigration law, you will only ever deal with a specialist Immigration solicitor who will be able to advise you on any aspect of U.K Immigration.
 Where we do not believe that an application has any prospects of success, we will advise you of this in order to prevent you from wasting your money and propose suitable alternatives.

-We are very conveniently located in the very heart of the City of London.
-We are just a five minute's walk from Monument and Tower Hill tube stations.
-Fenchurch Street station is also a very short walk from our office making us easily accessible.
-We are also in close proximity of Cannon Street and Liverpool Street rail stations.
-The founder of this firm, Sushma Awtani, who is a very friendly and approachable lawyer, has 19 years of Immigration experience.
+We are very conveniently located in the very heart of London.
+We are just a five minutes' walk from Holborn and Chancery Lane tube stations.
+The founder of this firm, Sushma Awtani, who is a very friendly and approachable lawyer, has 20 years of Immigration experience.
 She has been giving live Immigration advice on national television since March 2004 and she regularly updates herself of the latest changes in this fast evolving field.

 The UK Border Agency have listed our firm on the UKBA website amongst only a selected handful of the finest immigration firms in the UK to have been assessed as advisers to prospective sponsors.